 What she pleases is to have a boy friend.
 To be in love, to make love.
 She has no future plans, not yet.
 Just the fresh bloom of love which must be eternal.
 Because in books, love is always eternal, always fresh and smelling of roses.

-Today she is meeting her boy friend, her lover.
+Today she is meeting her boy friend.
 They will be meeting by the carousel in the park.
 She loves the carousel, has loved it since childhood.
-It’s a magic place for her, one of the rare places that holds only happy memories.
+It’s a magic place for her, a places that holds only happy memories.
 The calliope is playing the same songs it played when she was so little.
 So long ago, or so it seems.
 When she rode the big wooden horse, pretending she was riding a gallant steed, galloping off to protect the world.
-A little Lone Ranger going round and round in Central Park while the music played.

 Life goes on.
 The next time she is able to visit the ponies, she is holding her little boy by the hand.
 “I rode those ponies when I was your age.
 Listen, the music is still playing.
 Just like it did when I was your age.”

 “Of course.
 That’s why I brought you here.
 To ride.”